crstansbury/PSlabaudition/README.md

 	Common Name (eg, your name or your server's hostname) []:<insertComputersIP:172.20.1.211>
 	Email Address []:<insertAnEmail:craig@globomantics.com>

-step 4.2 Now that our certificate is created, we need to create a .conf file to tell the server to use this certificate
+step 4.2 Now that our certificate is created, we need to create a .conf file to tell the server to use this certificate.

 step 4.2.1 Create a conf file to reference the new self signed cert you just created.
-Replace \<yourServersIP> with the IP address of your server.
+Replace \<yourServersIP> with the IP address of your server:
 `sudo nano /etc/apache2/sites-available/<yourServersIP>.conf`

 step 4.2.2 Copy the below contents into your new .conf file.
-Be sure to change the server name <yourServersIP> to the IP address of your server.
+Be sure to change the server name \<yourServersIP> to the IP address of your server:

 	<VirtualHost *:443>
 	   ServerName <yourServersIP>